 Then, in July of 2014, the FDA’s Obstetrics and Gynecology Devices Panel of the Medical Devices Advisory Committee met to more fully investigate the risk of morcellator cancer.
 Through a review of literature and adverse events reporting, the committee concluded that the spreading of cancerous cells and intensification of the disease is a serious risk for patients undergoing surgery and called for stronger cancer warnings on product labels.

 On July 30, 2014, in the wake of the FDA medical device committee's findings, Johnson & Johnson issued a global morcellator recall for all laparoscopic power morcellators used in gynecologic surgeries such as hysterectomy and myomectomy.
 The company sent a letter entitled “Urgent: Medical device market withdrawal” to hospitals around the United States, warning surgeons of the morcellator cancer risk and asking that power morcellator devices be taken out of use and returned to the company promptly.
 The J&J morcellator recall is for three different products: the Gynecare Morcellex, the Gynecare X-Tract, and the Morcellex Sigma.
 The J&J morcellator recall for cancer has highlighted the morcellator cancer risk in both the medical community and amongst the public.

-Kansas Morcellator Recall Lawsuits
+Colorado Morcellator Recall Lawsuits

 Colorado women who were diagnosed with cancer following a hysterectomy or myomectomy may have grounds for a morcellator recall lawsuit in Colorado.
 Our attorneys provide legal representation for Colorado morecellator recall lawsuits on a contingency basis, meaning they never charge a fee unless they win compensation on your behalf.